Discover Language Garden's International BIlingual Montessori School Located in Bellevue!

-Language Garden, LLC came into being when a very talented educator suddenly became available to focus her energies on working with young children across language and cultures.
+Language Garden LLC came into being when a very talented educator suddenly became available to focus her energies on working with young children across languages and cultures.

 The unique methodology of our Bellevue Montessori school is paired with traditional Montessori techniques to help reinforce learning as a natural part of the hands-on play and exploration of other subjects.
 We work with children between 2-1/2 and 6 years old.
 Our Director and Academic Director have been educators since 1989, so over 30 years.

 Call to schedule a tour to learn how we are different from traditional day care.

 The International educational educational programs at Language Garden's bilingual Bellevue Montessori school were created with our children’s needs in mind: to mature and develop in a safe yet stimulating environment.
 Our teachers are fully Montessori certified, as are others on our staff.
 Montessori certification ensures that materials are well understood and used properly.
 In general, we recommend a combination of both English and Chinese immersion.
 Take a look below to learn more about each program.

 Montessori works with key developmental stages.

 The Montessori methodology focuses on key developmental stages in 2-1/2 to 6-year-old children.
 Younger children work more with large muscle groups and language skills.
 Four-year-olds focus on fine motor skills and learning everyday activities, like cooking, arts, and crafts.
 Children five years old and older expand their learning to include their communities, social networks, and the greater world at large.